Contribute

 Once the work is ready, create a git commit.
 Use

-to create a signed commit.
-See belowWrite a good commit message
+git commit -sto create a signed commit.
+See belowWrite a good commit message. -

 Push the branch to your remote fork.
 The response message will usually contain a link and instructions about how to use the GitHub UI to submit a pull request.
 You can also use